-- establishes a ownership record
+- establishes an ownership record

 - protects the work from misuse by any other

-- The author has a right to use, reuse and reproduce the copies of his work and can also sell the copies.
+- The author has a right to use, reuse and reproduce copies of his work and can also sell the copies.

-Patent is the intellectual property rights provided to inventions.
+A patent is the intellectual property rights provided to inventions.

-Conditions to apply for application – unique, new and not published by anyone else previously, invention must be usable by any kind of industry.
+Conditions to apply for application – unique, new and not published by anyone else previously, an invention must be usable by any kind of industry.

-Objective of Patent Registration
+The Objective of Patent Registration

 The primary role of the patent law is to encourage innovation and commercialization of technological advances.